Introduction

 Renegade | Ren |

 Some elite specializations, like Firebrand, can carry out a variety of roles which means that squads will always specify exactly what they are looking for.
-Healbrand or Quickbrand are common examples.
-This type of nomenclature is also common with Heal Scourge or Heal Renegade.
+Here are two common examples:

 The final few strange words you might come across are normally linked to the encounter specific role or the trait that is required.
 The latter becomes slightly more complicated as they are constantly changing with the meta.